apella1/apella1/README.md

 - 🌍 I'm a software engineer based in Nairobi, Kenya
 - 🖥️ Check out my [portfolio](http://johnapella.me)
 - ✉️ You can contact me at [apellajohn@gmail.com](mailto:apellajohn@gmail.com)
-- 🤝 I'm open to collaborating on open source projects.
+- 🤝 I'm open to collaborating on projects.
 - 💞️ On a journey to landing my first software development role.
 - ⚡ When I'm not coding, I love playing football, basketball and occasionally chess.
 - ⚡ I'm open to community outreach programs.